gdmoney/product-availability-checker/README.md

 ## Things to add
-- automate to run daily - **DONE** - using Windows Task Scheduler when running locally or EventBridge when running in AWS
+- automate to run daily - **DONE** - using Windows Task Scheduler, AWS EventBridge, or GCP ???
 - email only if status =/= Out of Stock - **DONE**
 - email only the products that are available
 - link GitHub and AWS Lambda